 We recommend this approach because:

-It maintains consistency of the system and ensures designers are using a component state properly.
+- It maintains consistency in the system and ensures designers are using a component state properly.
 When using a single master with overrides, it’s easier for designers to inaccurately build a component’s state or to apply styles they aren’t supposed to use.